amclin/email-builder/README.md

 * From the command line at the root of your project, run "ant compile".
 The results will be dumped out into the build folder.

 ##Development vs. Production
 By default, email builder generates dev-appropriate files (CSS has comments for debugging purposes).
-To output production-ready files with CSS comments removed and compressed, the `evn` property in build.xml from `dev` to "prod":
+To output production-ready files with CSS comments removed and compressed, the `evn` property in build.xml from `dev` to `prod`:
 `<property name="env" value="prod" />`

 ##Using with other Version Control Systems